-The focus of the 12. event will be again on industrial control systems (ICS) and operational technology (OT) security risks.
+The focus of the 13. event will be again on attacks against large companies, organisations and nations.

 "I have never seen such a large concentration of excellent presentations; and exciting selection of subjects."

 "Not only the speakers play in the top league but also among the audience you find outstanding experts from large Swiss corporations and organisations."

 "As a presenter, I was impressed by the caliber of the attendees and the depth of the discussions throughout the day."

 Event Location Last event